Apply Stereotypes to Extend Model Elements

 Use Apply Stereotypes Dialog to Batch Apply Stereotypes

 You can also apply component, port, connector, and interface stereotypes to all

 applicable elements at the same architecture level.
 Navigate to Modeling > Apply Stereotypes.
-In Apply Stereotypes, from Apply stereotype(s) to,
+In the Apply Stereotypes dialog box, from Apply stereotype(s)

 You can also apply stereotypes by selecting a single model element.
 From